siantonelli/siantonelli.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: <a target="_blank" href="https://www.studiareinformatica.uniroma1.it/master-course-computer-science" title="Master course in Computer Science">Computer Science Department</a> &bull; <a target="_blank" href="https://www.uniroma1.it/en/pagina-strutturale/home" title="Sapienza University of Rome">Sapienza University of Rome</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: simone_antonelli.jpeg
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  address: '[first] [dot] [last] 97 [at] gmail [dot] com'
 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an MSc student in Computer Science at the Sapienza University of Rome.

+I am fascinated by `human cognition` and how neural networks try to emulate it.
+Currently, my research concerns `geometric deep learning` and how to employ `explainability` in this area.
+During my studies, I also did research in the `computer vision` field.
+In particular, I worked on `object detection` in a `few-shot scenario`.

+I previously received a BSc in Computer Science still from Sapienza University, working on the analysis and development of a tool for translating biological models.